tesselode/tactile/readme.md

 Refreshes the list of joysticks.
 Use this to check if a controller is plugged in or unplugged.

+The main module has some options you can set:
+- `tactile.deadzone` is the deadzone applied to axes and axis pairs. (default: `0.25`)
+- `tactile.separateDeadzone` is a boolean.
+If true, axis pairs will apply deadzone separately to the x and y axis.
+If false, axis pairs will apply deadzone to the entire vector (x, y).
+What this means for your game is if you set this to false, the on a gamepad, you'll be able to input a wider range of angles, but it'll be impossible to input perfect 90 degree angles (straight up/down/left/right). (default: `true`)

 ###Button detectors

 `detector = input.addKeyboardButtonDetector(key)`